 I am an Assistant Professor of Computer Science and Engineering at SMU.
 My research focuses on the economics of information security, the study of electronic crime, and the development of policy for strengthening security.
-I'm also interested in critical infrastructure protection and digital forensics.
+I'm also interested in digital currencies, critical infrastructure protection and digital forensics.
 I direct the Security Economics Lab within HACNet (High Assurance Computing and Networking Labs), a research group of faculty and students working in different areas related to security.
 I also serve as Director of the Economics and Social Sciences program at the Darwin Deason Institute for Cyber Security.
 Finally, I am a Fellow in SMU's John Goodwin Tower Center for Political Studies.
 Finally, I am Research Advisor to StopBadware.

 Prior to joining SMU, I was a postdoctoral fellow at the Center for Research on Computation and Society (CRCS) at Harvard University.
 I have also been the Norma Wilentz Hess Visiting Professor of Computer Science at Wellesley College.
 I completed my PhD at the University of Cambridge as a Marshall Scholar, supervised by Prof. Ross Anderson.

-I currently serve as a Director and Vice President of the International Financial Cryptography Assocation (IFCA), which organizes the annual Financial Crypto conference.
+From 2011-2014 I served as a Director and Vice President of the International Financial Cryptography Assocation (IFCA), which organizes the annual Financial Crypto conference.
 I am also Vice Chair of the IFIP 11.10 Working Group on Critical Infrastructure Protection.
 For a comprehensive listing of my professional activities, please see my CV.